c-dacanay/hand-held/window-maker/README.md

 [This window](https://c-dacanay.github.io/hand-held/window-maker/#WzIsMSwyLDQsMiwidGhpcyBpcyBteSB3aW5kb3cgaW4gYnJvb2tseW4gLWMiXQ==) is the most realistic, but I think [this one is my favorite](https://c-dacanay.github.io/hand-held/window-maker/#WzIsMCwyLDUsMywiSSBoYXZlIHRoZXNlIHBvdHMgYXQgaG9tZSAtYyJd).

+### Note to Max:
+Would love to go over npm and dependencies for local environments!
+The node modules are here, but I was getting tons of errors when I tried to import functions into my js file.

 ### Credit
 #### Content
 All illustrations by me!  <br>